v3111707/Instance-lifecycle-handler/README.md

 * **Structured logs and metrics make message processing easier to observe** Logs use structured JSON and can include the instance hostname.
 The service also records message counters and processing time metrics.
 This helps detect failures and slow processing.

+> **Note:** This repository is a sanitized version of a production project.
+All company-specific information, credentials, internal URLs, infrastructure details, and other sensitive data have been removed.